-Diagnostic data PNL: Technical data that helps diagnose app performance issues and identify bugs.
+Diagnostic data PNL: technical data that helps diagnose app performance issues and identify bugs.

-The second mechanism to ensure privacy is privacy permission track.
-Since iOS 14.5 The App Store provides app tracking transparency (ATT) framework that requires the developers to get explicit permission from users if the app wants to track their data or to access their device advertisement identifier.
-Users will be prompted with a message to accept or not the tracking of data as shown in Figure ATT prompting message.
+The second mechanism to ensure privacy is the privacy permission track.
+Since iOS 14.5, the App Store provides the app tracking transparency (ATT) framework, which requires developers to get explicit permission from users if the app wants to track their data or to access their device advertisement identifier.
+Users will be prompted with a message to accept the tracking of data or not, as shown in the figure ATT prompting message.
 The user can choose to allow or deny the app’s request.
-By denying it users can prevent apps from building a comprehensive profile of their interests and behaviors across different apps and websites, thereby enhancing their online privacy.
+By denying it, users can prevent apps from building a comprehensive profile of their interests and behaviors across different apps and websites, thereby enhancing their online privacy.

 ATT prompting message